MysterionRise/MysterionRise/README.md

 * Highly qualified Search Engineer with 7+ years of experience in creating, supporting, troubleshooting, enhancing several search solutions based on Solr/Lucene/Elastic stacks in different areas like e-commerce, patents, publishing, finance.
 Deep understanding of the following frameworks internals.
 Ability to write and create custom Collectors/Scorers/Filters/Analyzers/Tokenizers/Queries

-* Able to tune relevancy either by implementing different cutting edge similarities or by optimizing existing model with proved success is this area
+* Able to tune relevancy either by implementing different cutting edge similarities or by optimizing existing model with proved success in this area

 * Deeply fascinated by DataScience and ML, combining classical information retrieval with advanced NLP/NLU techniques